tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 Our cousin greeted us, waving three cartons of chocolate milk.

+Rowan grumbled a bad word, and I stiffened up.
+His hand reached out for mine, but I was frozen.

-Rowan grumbled a bad word.
-When we twisted around to make a run for it back into school, a scary amount of adults surrounded us, all of whom worked for our uncle.
+When we twisted around to run back into school, a scary amount of adults surrounded us, all of whom worked for our uncle.

-“Hey, guys!” his son patted the truck, an evil smile plastered on his lips.
+“Hey, guys!”
+His son patted the truck, an evil smile plastered on his lips.
 There was a strange man next to him.

 I guessed he was the owner of the car, unless our eight year old cousin was an underage driver.
 I didn't think Uncle Wes would send his son to capture us.